Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 #### Create a Stream Analytics job
-1. Log on to the [Azure Preview Portal].
+1. Log on to the [Azure Portal].

-1. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Azure Stream Analytics**.
+1. In the jumpbar, click **New**, then click **Internet of Things**, and then click **Stream Analytics Jobs**.

-1. Enter a name for the job, a prefered region, choose your subscription.
-At this stage you are also offered to create a new or to use an existing resource group.
-This is usefull to gather several Azure services used together.
-To learn more on resource groups, read [this](https://azure.microsoft.com/en-us/updates/resource-groups-in-azure-preview-portal/).
+1. Enter a name for the job, choose your subscription, select the same resource group you created when creating the IoT Hub, Select the location, and click on **Create**.

 1. Once the job is created, click on the **Inputs** tile in the **job topology** section.
 In the **Inputs blade**, click on **Add**